Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-In this section, we would like to investigate the performance of three methods when inferring parameters for a mixture tumor with 3 subpopulations.
-In order to generate data with three distinct subpopulations, we modify the sampling range of $p_{s},p_{m}, E_s,E_m,E_r$ (see Table \ref{table: modified range}).
-Here we refer to the parameter for the moderate subpopulation by subscript $m$.
-We then sample other parameters in the range same as that in Table \ref{table: Generating_table_2_pop_illustrative}.
+In this section, we examine a case study involving an artificial tumor with 3 subpopulations.
+The subpopulations are assumed sensitive, moderate, and resistant with respect to the drug, and they are denoted using the subscripts $s,m$, and $r$, respectively.
+Data is generated using a parameter vector $\theta_{BD}(3)$ selected uniformly at random from the ranges in Table \ref{table: modified range}.
+Those parameters not listed in Table \ref{table: modified range} are selected as in Table \ref{table: Generating_table_2_pop_illustrative}.

-In Figure \ref{fig:Illustrative_3}, we showed the \textit{in silico} experiment results of estimating initial proportion and $GR_{50}$ of 3 subpopulations from the mixture data.
-We can see that the end-points and live cell image methods provided more accurate estimates of the initial proportion for each subpopulation.
-On estimating the $GR_{50}$, we can see that all three methods have their IQR correctly covering the true $GR_{50}$.
-However, the estimation of the moderate subpopulation with $E_m = 0.3558$ is less precise than the estimation of the other two subpopulation, i.e., the IQR is wider.
-We suppose that is due to the confounding between the moderate subpopulation and the other two subpopulations.
-It is worth noting that in this illustrative example, we still apply the same dimension of the data and the same setting for optimization, which means the same amount of information and the same effort as the 2 subpopulation experiment.
-However, the model is of course more complicated when we have more subpopulations.
-This might be a reason why this example shows less precision and accuracy in estimation.
-In fact, we did observe an improvement in precision and accuracy as we increased the number of initial starting points to $300$ for optimization.
+Figure \ref{fig:Illustrative_3} shows estimation results for the initial proportions $p_s,p_m,p_r$ and the $GR_{50}$ doses of the three subpopulations.
+Note that the end-points and live cell image methods provide more accurate estimates of the initial proportion for each subpopulation than PhenoPop.
+Furthermore, when estimating the $GR_{50}$ for each subpopulation, the inter-quartile range (IQR) of 100 bootstrapped estimates covers the true $GR_{50}$ value for all three methods.
+However, the estimation for the $GR_{50}$ of the moderate subpopulation with $E_m = 0.3558$ is less precise than for the other two subpopulations, i.e., the IQR is wider.
+This is likely due to confounding between the moderate subpopulation and the other two subpopulations.

-Overall, our conclusion is that all three methods can provide reasonable estimates of the true initial proportion and $GR_{50}$ of each subpopulation from mixture data of 3 subpopulations.
-However, when assuming the existence of 3 subpopulations, achieving equivalent levels of accuracy and precision as in experiments involving 2 subpopulations may require greater effort or more information.
+It is worth noting that for the 3 subpopulation example, the number of datapoints is the same as for the 2 subpopulation examples, since only total cell counts are observed at each time point.
+Furthermore, when computing maximum likelihood estimates for 3 subpopulations, we solved each optimization problem the same number of times as for 2 subpopulations.
+Overall, our conclusion is that all three methods can provide reasonable estimates of the true initial proportion and the $GR_{50}$ of each subpopulation for 3 subpopulations.
+However, achieving equivalent levels of accuracy and precision as for 2 subpopulations may require a greater computational effort or the collection of more data, given that the 3 subpopulation model is more complex and has more parameters.